Mari-Es/Mari-Es/README.md

 * Contributing to open-source NLP and MLOps tools

-* Preparing for full-time roles as a Data Scientist / ML Engineer post-defense
+* Preparing for full-time roles as a Data Scientist / ML Engineer/ Data Engineer post-defense